jtmf26/led-final-project/examples/README.md

 ---

-TMy favorite part of the code are the lines that handle the player - object collisions.
+My favorite part of the code are the lines that handle the player - object collisions.
 Each class has a getter to find the x and y position.
 In the case of the obstacle, I had to use list comprehension to add all the y elements to a list.
 Then in checks to see if the y position of the player is in the list of y positions for the obstacle, and if the x positions are the same.
 If they are, it executes the text.py file, an example file that was included in the unicorn hat mini repo, which flashes game over